-Some basic knowledge of music and performance skill.
+Some basic knowledge of music and performance skill or educational knowledge and experience.

 COURSE DESCRIPTION

 The main purpose of the course is to enable students to develop a more effective approach to music education at all levels of schooling.

 This is achieved through studies of musical and music educational practices from a perspective of man thinking in sound.